Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

+## [tbd] 2.2.3Rebranding
+There are 5 main ways to rebrand an area:
+- Top-down investment
+- Market-let strategies
+- Flagship developments
+- Events
+- Legacy
+(Others include art events, historical exhibitions etc.)

-# [tbd] 2.2.3 Global Governance: Option C – Human Rights
+# 2.2.3 Human - Global Governance: Option C – Human Rights
+> [tbd] This is incomplete - new information will be added soon.

 ## Overview
 Human rights are a universal set of basic rights that everyone is entitled to at all times and in all places, protecting everyone equally and indiscriminately.